Start An Annual Dad Plan This Year

 New Locations: Make it a tradition that every year, you and your kid visit a new major city or state.
 You can get a wall map and, together, map out a plan to visit a new state or capital city every year, putting pins in the ones you have been to together (and even pinning up memorabilia from each trip).

 Theme: Create an annual tradition to visit a location that represents a hobby, sport, or interest you and your kid share.
 For example, if you and your kids are huge baseball fans, create an annual trip to visit a new major league baseball stadium.
+Or if you and your kid are music lovers, figure out where your favorite artist is playing and plan the trip around the concert.

 Activity: What better way to create create an annual trip for you and your kids than to do something active together.
 For example, each year you could visit a popular surfing destination or play a new famous golf course.